said-racha/University-Dashboard/README.md

 # University-Dashboard
-This project presents the dashboard of a university based on the data of a given data set.
+This project presents a university's dashboard based on data from a given data set.
 Click on this link : https://youtu.be/P1RdEjFdStw to get an overview.